 ObamaCare Pros and Cons List

-Here is a quick list of the Pros and Cons of ObamaCare.
-Remember that you will need to either Get Coverage and maintain it throughout the year or get an exemption – you can do this through your State’s Health Insurance Marketplace.
+Here is a short list of the Pros and Cons of ObamaCare, the ACA.
+Remember you can get coverage with cost assistance based on income each year through your State’s Health Insurance Marketplace.

 |Tens of millions of uninsured people have access to affordable, high-quality health insurance through Medicaid expansion, their employers, and the Health Insurance Marketplace.||To get the money to help insure all these people, there are new taxes (mostly on high-earners and the healthcare industry).
 The taxes that may affect you directly are the individual mandate and the employer mandate.|